-Quick Start - Pictures takes an example image and its embedded metadata and converts this to a G2 properties with several image renditions carried in a single G2 Item.
-The guide also shows how to express the various technical characteristics of images using G2 properties.
+Quick Start - Pictures takes an example image and its embedded metadata and converts this to NewsML-G2 properties with several image renditions carried in a single NewsML-G2 Item.
+The guide also shows how to express the various technical characteristics of images using NewsML-G2 properties.